jtavera235/Lisp-Inerpretor-/README.md

 # Lisp-Inerpretor-
 A small Lisp Interpretor created in Rust

 This project was created using the instructions from this source https://medium.com/@seanchen/building-a-scheme-to-webassembly-compiler-part-1-d423c2995386 but with certain modifications.
+This project is not fully original.
+Please see the linked source for the source code.